jlangch/venice/doc/readme/datatypes-custom.md

 ## Composing types with "OR"

-The custom "OR" type defines a set of values for the type.
+A custom "OR" type defines a set of values for the type.
 The set of values can be composed of individual values and/or all values defined by a simpler type.